Platform Standards

 Research Guidance Without Borders

-Whether you're writing your thesis in Manila, Nairobi, London, Jakarta, São Paulo, or Toronto — the fundamentals of research methodology are universal.
+Whether you are writing your thesis in Manila, Nairobi, London, Jakarta, Sao Paulo, or Toronto, the fundamentals of research methodology are universal.
 Our resources are designed to apply across citation styles, university systems, and academic cultures.

-We include worked examples, problem statements, and citation guides drawn from Philippine, African, South Asian, Southeast Asian, and Latin American academic traditions — not just Western university formats.
+We include worked examples, problem statements, and citation guides drawn from Philippine, African, South Asian, Southeast Asian, and Latin American academic traditions, not only Western university formats.

 🇵🇭